What is the Bank Reconciliation Statement

 Generally while making a comparison between the company’s cash book and bank balance, the balance does not tally.
 Therefore, it is important to determine the cause for the difference and display them in the bank reconciliation statement and then tally the two balances.
 The bank reconciliation statement helps in explaining the differences in the amount between the company’s cash book and bank balance.
 The cash book and the bank passbook differences are caused by:

 - The difference in timing recording the transactions- The difference in timing can be caused by many factors.
 Few factors are

 - Bank-issued cheque but not yet deposited for payment

 - Paid cheque in the bank but yet not cleared

 - Bank made direct debit from the customer’s side

 - Cheque/ amount deposited directly to the bank account

 - Dividends and Interest collected by the bank

 - Bank made direct payment from the customer’s side

-- Cheques deposited/bills discounted dishonored
+- Cheques deposited/bills discounted dishonoured

-- Errors made by the company or by the bank.- In a few occasions, the error in two balances can be made from the bank side or in the company’s cash book.
-Few errors can be.
+- Errors made by the company or by the bank.- In a few occasions, the error in two balances can be made from the bankside or in the company’s cash book.
+Few errors can be:

 - Errors made while registering the transaction by the company